The Queen Mary harp has three sets of markings on it which could be considered inscriptions.

 The side of each fish head has carved designs that have been interpreted as the letters DO, perhaps meaning "Deo Oblata" (offered to God)2.
 However they could also be interpreted as 3-part geometric designs, as there are three fields; the middle is like the letter O; the outer end is like the letter D, and the inner end is wedge shaped to follow the eyebrow of the fish but otherwise is a mirror image of the outer end.
 There is a vertical braided strip between the three fields as well.

 The tuning pins bear hidden scores that have been interpreted as ogam letters3.
 The scores are only visible when the pins are removed from the harp; Patton3 prints a NMS photograph of the pins laid out on a table.
 One pin has 6 scores; the remainder between none and five.
 No stemline seems to be indicated.
 The visible ends of the pins also bear incised lines and decoration in the form of concentric bands and crosses or cross-hatching.
-Comparing museum photographs from the early and mid 20th century shows that not only have some pins been lost, but some of the remaining ones have been moved between holes, so the original order of the pins cannot be preserved.
+Comparing museum photographs from the early and mid 20th century shows that not only have some pins been lost, but some of the remaining ones have been moved between holes, which shows us that the original order of the pins has not been preserved.